Openness is just better.

-I value people, regardless of who they are, a team’s success is driven by its members
+I value people, regardless of who they are.

 Make sure people always understand the “why” – both within my team and in our interactions with the organization

-Experimentation is the engine of innovation
+Experimentation is the engine of innovation.

 Building teams.